Flickdm/tianocore-wiki.github.io/platforms-packages/core-packages/ArmPlatformPkg-AArch64.md

     . edksetup.sh
     make -C BaseTools

-<b>Note:</b> You might need to unset some environment variables if you
-are working in the same shell and a different EDK2 repository than your usual EDK2 development environment.
+**Note:** You might need to unset some environment variables if you are working in the same shell and a different EDK2 repository than your usual EDK2 development environment.
 Otherwise some conflicts might exist between both EDK2 development